RasaHQ/rasa/docs/docs/reference/rasa/core/policies/policy.md

   all training trackers
   - the label ids (e.g. action ids) for every dialogue turn in all training trackers
+  - A dictionary of entity type (ENTITY_TAGS) to a list of features containing entity tag ids for text user inputs otherwise empty dict for all dialogue turns in all training trackers

 #### train